-WELCOME TO TOMBRECK FARM.
+WELCOME TO TOMBRECK FARM

 If you have a project in mind please arrange to visit the farm and discuss your ideas.

 Tombreck Farm is in Highland Perthshire beside Loch Tay and on the south facing slopes of Ben Lawers.
 Tober Brown inherited the farm in 1997, and since then has planted thousands of trees and helped to create the community at Tombreck, which currently numbers 20 people.
 We have a herd of pedigree KuneKune pigs, Castlemilk Moorit rare breed sheep, hens, herb, flower and vegetable gardens and sell produce at our on site farm shop.
-Tombreck is home to the Big Shed community building and several small businesses including ecological architecture LLP, We are also a Permaculture ScotLAND Centre.
+Tombreck is home to the Big Shed community building www.bigshed.org.uk and several small businesses including ecological architecture LLP, www.ecological-architecture.co.uk We are also a Permaculture ScotLAND Centre.